Pop Smoke

 Twelve days after the mixtape's release, Pop Smoke was murdered during a home invasion in Los Angeles.
-New York rapper 50 Cent was the executive producer of his posthumous debut studio album, Shoot for the Stars, Aim for the Moon, released on July 3, 2020.
-The album debuted at number one on the Billboard 200 and all 19 tracks from the album were charted on the Billboard Hot 100.
-The album also spawned a string of international top-10 singles, including "For the Night" (featuring DaBaby and Lil Baby) and "What You Know Bout Love".
-A year later, Republic Records released Pop Smoke's second studio album, Faith, on July 16, 2021.
+Fellow New York rapper 50 Cent served as executive producer for his posthumous debut studio album, Shoot for the Stars, Aim for the Moon (2020), which debuted atop the Billboard 200; all 19 of its tracks entered the Billboard Hot 100.
+The album also spawned the singles "For the Night" (featuring DaBaby and Lil Baby) and "What You Know Bout Love".
+The following year, Republic released Pop Smoke's second studio album, Faith (2021).

 Early life

 Bashar Barakah Jackson was born on July 20, 1999, in Brooklyn, New York City, to a Jamaican mother, Audrey Jackson, and a Panamanian father, Greg Jackson.
 He had an older brother named Obasi.
 Jackson attended nine different schools while growing up in Canarsie, Brooklyn.
 He played the African drums in his local church as a child.

 Jackson was expelled from eighth grade for bringing a gun to school.
-He spent two years on house arrest after being charged with possessing a weapon.
+He spent two years under house arrest after being charged with possessing a weapon.
 Jackson started playing basketball as a point and shooting guard.
 He relocated to Philadelphia to enroll in Rocktop Academy.
 He was later forced to leave after being diagnosed with a heart murmur, and Jackson eventually turned to street life.